saharsh99/React-Todo/README.md

 # React-Todo
-A todo list app using
+A todo list app using Reactjs